ryand626/comp116-rdougherty/alarm/README.md

 - Redoing work lost from VM crash: 4 hours.
 Lesson learned: figure out how to install VM in the future.
 - Lots of regex fun times: 3 hours
 - Testing 2 hours on and off
+- 1 hour of making the README look nice/tweaking

 ## Questions
 1. *Are the heuristics used in this assignment to determine incidents "even that good"?*